-The Fisher University Union re-opened in spring 2008 following a major renovation.
-The changes include an expansion of the Hawk’s Nest to include more food concepts and dining space.
+The Fisher University Union is a 62,000 square foot facility that houses the Hawk’s Nest food concepts and dining space.
 The services in this facility also include the post office, the passport office, and Provisions on Demand (a convenience store).
-Many student service offices, including the Career Center, Transition Programs, the Upperman African American Cultural Center, the Office of the Dean of Students, Centro Hispano, the LGBTQIA Resource Office, the Campus Life Administrative Office and Student Media are all located in this facility.
+Many student service offices, including the Career Center, Transition Programs, the Upperman African American Cultural Center, Centro Hispano, the LGBTQIA Resource Office, the Campus Life Administrative Office and Student Media are located in this facility.
 In addition, the Ann Flack Boseman Gallery is located on the second floor of the Fisher University Union with art on exhibit throughout the year.

-The Burney Center also re-opened in spring 2008.
-It now houses the largest multipurpose space on campus.
-The Campus Life Reservation and Event Services office, which is located in the Fisher Student Union, will be happy to talk to you about this and other reservable spaces in any of these facilities.
+The Burney Center houses the largest multipurpose ballroom space on campus.
+The Campus Life Reservation and Event Services office, which is located in the Fisher University Union, will be happy to talk to you about this and other reservable spaces in any of these facilities.

 The Warwick Center houses a large multi-purpose room which can be divided into as many as three smaller spaces.
 Areas of the multi-purpose room are available to the university community and the community at large for meetings, conference proceedings, etc. Dub’s Café, an all-you-care-to-eat venue, is also located in the Warwick Center.